ozbillwang/func/README.md

 # func

-Run Azure Functions Core Tools ( `func` ) in Docker
+Running Azure Functions Core Tools (`func`) in Docker

-This image is rediculous large, about 3.4GB.
-If you have an idea to reduce its size, let me know.
+This image is ridiculously large, approximately `3.4GB`.
+If you have any ideas to reduce its size, please let me know.

+Link to Docker Hub Repository

 https://hub.docker.com/repository/docker/debianlinux/func/general

-What's installed?
+What's Included?

-* Azure Function Core Tools ( `func` )
+* Azure Functions Core Tools (command `func`)
-* Azure CLI
+* Azure CLI (command `az` )
-* Dotnet 6.0  (If you need deploy node or others, please fork this repo and replace with the application you need)
+* .NET 6.0 (If you need to deploy Node.js or other applications, please fork this repository and replace it with the application you require.)